5 Ways to Help Your Kids Stay Active this Winter

 While jumping rope, running around and playing sports offer fast-paced movement for your child, don’t forget about activities that help them use their muscles in a different way, like yoga.

-Yoga has many physical and mental health benefits for kids, including:
+The physical and mental health benefits of yoga for kids can include:

 A full-body workout that strengthens, stretches and tones muscles